 In many ways, we’re in the golden age of learning and development right now.
 Online learning has made sought-after courses globally accessible.
 You can access courses from world-leading institutions, and they’re generally very cost-effective.

 Coursera is a popular platform that partners with universities and organisations to offer low-cost courses.
-In some circumstances you’ll pay per course or for accreditation.
+In some circumstances, you’ll pay per course or for accreditation.
 Some courses are totally free.
-Browse their library of courses.

 Codecademy can help people learn the languages of the web.
-Used by businesses such as Google, IBM and Facebook – it’s a great place to build coding and web skills from the ground up.
+Used by businesses such as Google, IBM and Facebook – it’s a great place to build coding and learn a new programming language.
 Whether you want to cover data visualisation, cybersecurity, machine learning or web development – you can do this flexibly online.
-Browse their library of courses.

 A misconception about these skills is that you either have them or you don’t, as if care and charisma is somehow instinctual.
 The School of Life challenges this idea, helping leaders and emerging leaders grow by applying psychological, philosophical and therapeutic insights to the workplace.

 Looking to the future…

 In 2022 we find ourselves in the most rapidly changing working environment of all time.
 As we continue to navigate the post-pandemic world, the Great Resignation and dramatic tech advancements, it’s important to equip your teams with the skills they need to be adaptive.

 This blog is part of our Work Futurism series, insights-driven imaginations of future work.
 To explore more of the series, visit our Future Workspaces Project and download our Future Working Trends Guide.